 - help with travel costs to receive NHS treatment

 - free NHS wigs and fabric supports.

 You will qualify if you and/or your partner receive:

 If you don’t receive any of these benefits but have a low income, you may still get some help with health costs through the NHS Low Income Scheme.
-Call Help with Health Costs on 0845 850 1166 or visit the NHS website to find out more and request a form.
-Or pick one up for a dentist, optician or hospital.
+Call Help with Health Costs on 0300 330 1343 for a form or pick one up from a dentist, optician or hospital.